fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 Since users can have many notes, the related ids are stored in an array in the <i>notes</i> field.

-Document databases also offer a radically different way of organizing the data: In some situations it might be beneficial to nest the entire notes array as a part of the documents in the users collection:
+Document databases also offer a radically different way of organizing the data: In some situations, it might be beneficial to nest the entire notes array as a part of the documents in the users collection:

 ```js
 [